jans0n/RewritePlusImprovementPatch/README.md

 Note: This uses SP's staging branch as a base for the patch.
 This means that there is a possibility of global flags getting corrupted when updates are pushed to the staging branch.
 Please disable automatic updates for Rewrite+ on steam to prevent breaking the game any further.
-Please not that this also means they won't see any fixes to text/images/etc.
+Please note that this also means they won't see any fixes to text/images/etc.

 ### Current changes: